2023 Alaska International Senior Games set to kick off next weekend

 August 8

-Golf 18-hole event, and day one of 36 hole event- Midnight Sun Golf Course at 9:00 a.m.
+Golf, 18-hole event and day one of 36 hole event — Midnight Sun Golf Course at 9 a.m.

-Pickleball (men’s singles and women’s doubles)- UAF Student Rec Center at 9:00 a.m.
+Pickleball (men’s singles and women’s doubles) — UAF Student Rec Center at 9 a.m.

 August 9

-Golf, day two of 36 hole event- Chena Bend Golf Course at 9:00 a.m.
+Golf, day two of 36 hole event — Chena Bend Golf Course at 9 a.m.

 August 10

-Pickleball (women’s singles and men’s doubles)- UAF Student Rec Center at 9:00 a.m.
+Pickleball (women’s singles and men’s doubles) — UAF Student Rec Center at 9 a.m.

 August 11